Dr. Eugene Towbin House

-The Eugene Towbin House is a historic house at 16 Broadview Drive in Little Rock, Arkansas.
+The Eugene Towbin House is a historic house at 16 Broadview Drive in Little Rock, Arkansas, United States.
 It was built in 1960 to a design by Hollis Beck, and is a good local example of Mid-Century Modern architecture.
 It is a single-story frame structure, its walls finished in vertical board siding and resting on a concrete block foundation.
 It is covered by a low-pitch side-facing gabled roof with deep eaves.
 The roof extends to the right beyond the main block to also shelter a carport.
 Eugene Towbin, for whose family the house was built, was a prominent physician in Little Rock.

 The house was listed on the National Register of Historic Places in 2019.